MXmaster2s/certification-network/README.md

 The client side application is in the folder certification-network/application

 How to start the network:
+0. Run npm install inside application and chaincode folder - package.json files are defined inside for dependencies

 1. Open terminal inside certification-network/network and enter: ./fabricNetwork.sh up
 This will start the network, generate crypto-config files and docker container files

 2. Now enter: ./fabricNetwork.sh install
 This will install and instantiate the chaincode on peer0 of all organisation and instantitate on MHRD's peer.

-3. Now Open terminal inside the certification-network/application and enter: npm init
+3. Now inside certification-network/application directory, enter: node .
-4. Now enterL npm install

-Now, before we start the localhost on port:3000, we need to make sure the identities of all the organisations are inside the folder ‘identities’ in the application directory.
-Click on the 1_addToWallet.js file inside certification-network/application directory to open it.The function main() has parameters signcerts and Keystore: main(path_to_signcert_file.pem, path_to_keystore_file_sk) The file inside the Keystore changes every time the network is started, and that is why it is important to follow this step.

-5. Now enter: node .
 This will start the node application on localhost:3000

-6. Finally open the index.html file inside certification-network/application/client directory to open the client application
+4. Finally open the index.html file inside certification-network/application/client directory to open the client application

-Done.
+5. Copy the path of file inside directory
+Certificate File Inside: certification-network/network/crypto-config/peerOrganizations/mhrd.certification-network.com/users/Admin@mhrd.certification-network.com/msp/signcerts/
+Private Key File inside: certification-network/network/crypto-config/peerOrganizations/mhrd.certification-network.com/users/Admin@mhrd.certification-network.com/msp/keystore/

+6. Done.
+Play with network by adding new students and issuing them certificates - and verifying the certs by adding the hash